MorrisMotel/morrismotel-site/src/pages/posts/which-vpn-should-you-get.md

 ---
 layout: '../../components/layouts/post.astro'
-title: Which VPN Should You Buy?
+title: What VPN Should You Get?
-slug: which-vpn-should-you-buy
+slug: which-vpn-should-you-get
 date: '2022-02-28'
 author: Cain
 desc:
-  Seems like everyone these days wants a VPN — whether it’s for circumventing network restrictions, hiding your internet activities from your ISP, or whatever else you might want it for.
+  Seems like everyone these days wants a VPN.
+But do you need one?
+And which one is best?
-img: '/images/which-vpn-should-you-buy/thumb.jpeg'
+img: '/images/which-vpn-should-you-get/thumb.jpeg'
 tags:
   - licit-guides
 ---